unsym/toolwrap/README.md

   *If a specified group does not exist, the tool logs a warning and skips it.*

  - **`--verbose`**
-   **Description:** Increase output verbosity.
-When enabled, the tool outputs detailed debug-level logs.
+   **Description:** Increase output verbosity to DEBUG level.
+When enabled, detailed internal operations (such as command invocations and file operations) are logged.
+By default, only high-level progress, warnings, and errors are shown.
    **Default:** Not enabled (INFO level logging)

 ---